Skip to main content

 Forms

-Use these forms If you wish to file a complaint against a JHPD member or check on the status of an existing complaint.
+Use these forms if you wish to file a complaint against a JHPD member or check on the status of an existing complaint.
+After filling out the form please send it as an attachment to the PSAU email listed below.
+Information about JHPD public records requests can be found here.

 Contact Information